Radar

 key part of the US Ballistic Missile Early Warning System (BMEWS).

-Photo by Michael Tolzmann courtesy of US
+Photo by Michael Tolzmann courtesy of

-We can see objects in the world around us because light. (usually
+We can see objects in the world around us because light (usually

 from the Sun) reflects off them into our eyes.
 If you want to walk at